crahal/InterModel_Vigorish/README.md

 ### ./src/*

 The code in this repo is in both R (again, with full and unreserved attribution to [Ben](https://github.com/ben-domingue)!) and Python.
 With a full working R and Python (>3.5) installation, and with data deposited into the appropriate subdirectories as a described above, `main.ipynb` should painlessly replicate all of the figures and results in the paper (drawing from other modules, with the help of [rpy2](https://rpy2.github.io/doc/latest/html/introduction.html)).
+Please note that the figures will ultimately be re-ordered/re-numbered!
 A quick rundown as follows:

 * _./src/main.ipynb_: Replicate all analysis (Figures 1 through A1) in the paper, with outputs in `./results/figures`.
 * _./src/big_fun.R_: A place to store [Ben](https://github.com/ben-domingue)'s core IMV functionalities (e.g. `ll`, `getp`, etc).